Skip to main content

 Undergraduate Research Assistant

-Josh Van Mater is a quantitative researcher seeking degrees in Public Policy and Economics.
+Josh Van Mater is a quantitative researcher seeking bachelor's degrees in Public Policy and Economics.
 His research interests include educator preparedness, education policy, advancing student achievement, and equitable resource allocation in K-12 schools.

 Current Project: Educator Quality Research Initiative